ElvishJerricco/reflex-project-skeleton/README.md

 This repo is an example of combining `cabal.project`, Nix, `reflex-platform`, and `jsaddle-warp` to drastically improve the developer experience.

+First, run `./reflex-platform/try-reflex` at least once.
+We won't use it at all in this project, but it does some extra work to setup your system requirements automatically, namely installing Nix and configuring the Reflex binary cache.

-To build the project's backend and `jsaddle-warp` app, use the `./cabal` script:
+Once Nix is installed, everything else is mostly handled for you.
+To build the project's backend and `jsaddle-warp` app, use the `./cabal`
+script:

 ```bash
 $ ./cabal new-build all